Attention deficit hyperactivity disorder: Hyperfocus

+Mind wandering

+Mind wandering is a situation in which attention drifts from the main task to personal inner thoughts.
+The connection between mind wandering and ADHD has become a focus of growing research interest.
+The European Consensus Statement on diagnosis and treatment of adult ADHD (Kooij et al., 2019) identified mind wandering as a common characteristic of adults with ADHD and a strong predictor of the condition, noting that it may be even more predictive than the classic symptoms of inattention or hyperactivity.
+Studies have consistently found that individuals with ADHD symptoms report significantly more mind wandering than those without ADHD symptoms.
+Research further indicates that background sounds including music can reduce mind wandering in individuals with elevated ADHD symptoms, suggesting environmental sound as a potential non-pharmacological support strategy.
+Studies also show that the relationship between ADHD symptoms and mind wandering is detectable as early as kindergarten age, where elevated mind wandering predicts weaker academic performance in arithmetic and phonological tasks.

 IQ test performance

 Certain studies have found that people with ADHD tend to have lower scores on intelligence quotient (IQ) tests.
 The significance of this is controversial due to the differences between people with ADHD and the difficulty determining the influence of symptoms, such as distractibility, on lower scores rather than intellectual capacity.
 In studies of ADHD, higher IQs may be over-represented because many studies exclude individuals who have lower IQs despite those with ADHD scoring on average nine points lower on standardised intelligence measures.
 However, other studies contradict this, saying that in individuals with high intelligence, there is an increased risk of a missed ADHD diagnosis, possibly because of compensatory strategies in said individuals.

 Studies of adults suggest that negative differences in intelligence are not meaningful and may be explained by associated health problems.

 Many IQ tests often use inter-correlation between subtests and the degree of correlation to the "g-constant" and each other as a part of how they measure IQ and test validity.
 Individuals with ADHD often have disproportionately lower scores in categories relating to working memory and processing speed, which ruins the correlation that those have with IQ and other tasks, necessitating using more resistant sub-tasks like vocabulary tasks in order to get a clear picture on the actual IQ of a patient.